TaufeqRazakh/455macs/README.md

 # 455macs
-An emacs starter kit for CS455X
+An emacs starter kit with CS455X in mind

 ## Gettomg Started
 + Log into your vocareum account and go to your default home directory.